Macrosoma albistria: Diagnosis

 This species is distinguished from M. coscoja by the weaker downcurving of the gnathos, and by the shape of the valva.
 The forewing of M. albistria lacks the narrow, postmedial streak which is found in M. coscoja.
 The glassy patch at the base of the hindwing is present in M. albistria but absent in M. coscoja.

+Behaviour and Habitat

+In addition to the morphological traits, M. albistria exhibits subtle behavioral adaptations that aid in its survival.
+This butterfly is primarily crepuscular, becoming most active during dawn and dusk, which helps it avoid many predators.
+Its wing coloration not only provides camouflage among the forest foliage but also plays a role in signaling during mating displays.
+Observations suggest that M. albistria prefers humid, forested habitats with abundant understory vegetation, which offers both shelter and feeding opportunities.